carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 {: .language-groovy }

-Maps can be accessed in a conventional square-bracket syntax or as if the key was a property of the map or using the dot notation.
+Maps can be accessed in a conventional square-bracket syntax or as if the key was a property of the map or using the dot notation. *Note:* When retrieving a value the key value is  enclosed in quotes.

 ~~~
 //Use of the square brackets.